 The Polaroid Book

-The unique tonality and spontaneous look of Polaroids have made them a popular photographic format for decades.
-Compiling hundreds of images by renowned artists from the Polaroid Corporation’s own collection and with all the warmth and nostalgia of a family album, this ode to the instant camera chronicles the experimental and innovative ways photographers have used the medium.
+The unique tones and spontaneity of Polaroids have made them a beloved photographic format for decades.
+Brimming with all the warmth and nostalgia of a family album, this ode to the instant camera presents hundreds of images from the Polaroid Corporation’s own collection.
+A chronicle of the experimental and innovative ways Polaroids have defied the digital age.

-- over 400 works from the Polaroid Collections
+- more than 250 works from the Polaroid Collections

-- essay by Polaroid’s Barbara Hitchcock illuminating the beginnings and history of the collection
+- an essay by Polaroid’s Barbara Hitchcock on the beginnings of instant photography and the collection’s history

-- technical reference section featuring the various types of Polaroid cameras
+- a chapter featuring the various types of Polaroid cameras